Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Enumerating Rashomon Partitions

 If $B(\bSigma, \mathcal{M} ; \Z) > \theta_{\epsilon}$, then $\bSigma$ and all $\bSigma^{\prime} \in \child(\bSigma, \mathcal{M})$ are not in the Rashomon set $\mathcal{P}_{q, \epsilon}$. \end{theorem}

 Theorems \ref{thm:rashomon-fixed-bound} and \ref{thm:rashomon-equivalent-bound} help aggressively cut down the search space by combining the lowest penalty on the splits already made and the lowest mean-squared error on the splits yet to be made.
 If this is already too high, then we abandon our search.
+The $\ell_0$ prior is critical to this enumeration strategy, since it means extending a branch corresponds to a discrete increase in the number of pools, which yields sharp and easily computable bounds.
 We illustrate this in Algorithm \ref{alg:r-aggregate-profile}.
 Here, we start with all feature combinations pooled together.
-We begin our search at the first feature trying to split the two variants with the lowest dosages into separate pools.
+We begin our search at the first feature trying to split the two feature combinations with the lowest dosages into separate pools.
 We keep a queue of possible splits to consider.
 Whenever we remove a possible split from the queue, we check its viability using Lemma \ref{lemma:num-leaves-threshold}, and Theorems \ref{thm:rashomon-fixed-bound} and \ref{thm:rashomon-equivalent-bound}.
 If this is a bad split, we go to the next split in the queue.
-And if this is a good split (so far), we check if it already meets the Rashomon threshold and recursively add other possible splits to this queue.
-We also maintain a cache of splits that have been added to the queue at some point to avoid doubling back on old splits.
-We walk through a detailed example in Appendix \ref{appendix:enumeration-proofs}, Example \ref{ex:algorithm-raggregate-profile}.
-As noted before, we can solve each profile independently.
+And if this is a good split (so far), we check if it already meets the Rashomon threshold and recursively add other further possible splits to this queue.
+We also maintain a cache of splits that have been added to the queue at some point to avoid doubling back on old splits. {We walk through a detailed example in Appendix \ref{appendix:enumeration-proofs}, Example \ref{ex:algorithm-raggregate-profile}.} As noted before, we can solve each profile independently.
 In Algorithm \ref{alg:r-aggregate}, we explicitly show how to do this.
 Note that in line \ref{line:eq-bound}, we once again leverage Theorem \ref{thm:rashomon-equivalent-bound} by noting that each profile will always incur some loss.
-Once we solve each profile independently, Algorithm \ref{alg:r-aggregate-across-profiles} describes how to pool across profiles as defined in \Cref{def:permissible-partition}.
-Appendix \ref{appendix:enumeration-proofs} describes this in more detail.
-Putting all of these results together, we have the following theorem.
+Once we solve each profile independently, Algorithm \ref{alg:r-aggregate-across-profiles} describes how to pool across profiles as defined in \Cref{def:permissible-partition}. {Appendix \ref{appendix:enumeration-proofs} describes this in more detail.} Together, we have:

 \begin{theorem} Algorithm \ref{alg:r-aggregate} correctly enumerates the Rashomon partition set. \end{theorem}